How Post-Training Reshapes LLMs: A Mechanistic View on Knowledge, Truthfulness, Refusal, and Confidence: Knowledge Storage and Representation

 \textbf{Q2: Does post-training change the knowledge representations?} We further conduct cross-model experiments by patching hidden representations from \mOne to \mPost (forward patching) and from \mPost to \mOne (backward patching).
-It allows us to analyze whether knowledge representations in \mOne can still work in \mPost, and vice versa Due to space limits, we put the visualizations on all models and datasets in Appendix~\ref{section:appendix_knowledge_visualization}.
-The results demonstrate that the forward patching is almost always successful, but the backward patching often fails, i.e., it does not recover the log probability difference.
+It allows us to analyze whether knowledge representations in \mOne can still work in \mPost, and vice versa, i.e., whether cross-model patching recover the log probability ratio of same-model patching.
+Due to space limits, we put the visualizations on all models and datasets in Appendix~\ref{section:appendix_knowledge_visualization}.
+The results demonstrate that the forward patching is almost always successful, but the backward patching often fails.
 It leads to the conclusion that \textbf{knowledge representations of \mOne still work after post-training, but post-training also develops new knowledge representations}.

-\textbf{Verification on in-distribution data} One natural question is that our previous experiments are based on general datasets independent of post-training, which can be considered out-of-distribution.
-To verify the conclusion completely, we extract factual knowledge from the Tulu dataset~\citep{Tulu}, which was used to fine-tune Llama-3.1-8B-SFT and Mistral-7B-v0.3-SFT~\citep{feuer2025styleoutweighssubstancefailure} models, and we generate (true, false) statement pairs from this in-distribution dataset as introduced in Section~\ref{section:experiments}.
-Different from previous datasets, pairs in the Tulu dataset could have different lengths, so we slightly modify the metric calculation, specified in Appendix~\ref{section:appendix_knowledge_tulu}.
-The last column of Table~\ref{table:causal_tracing_llama} shows results of the Llama-3.1-8B model family, and the last column Table~\ref{table:causal_tracing_mistral} in Appendix~\ref{section:appendix_knowledge_quantitative} shows results of the Mistral-7B model family.
-They all verify our previous conclusions.
+\textbf{Verification on in-distribution dataset} One natural question for our experiments above is that they are on datasets independent of post-training, which can be out of the post-training distribution.
+To verify our conclusions completely, we conduct in-distribution experiments by curating datasets from the post-training data.
+Specifically, we construct (true, false) statement pairs of factual knowledge from the \dataset{tulu} dataset, which was used to develop Llama-3.1-8B-SFT and Mistral-7B-v0.3-SFT from their base models.
+Different from previous datasets, pairs in the Tulu dataset could have different lengths, so we slightly modify the metric calculation (details in Appendix~\ref{section:appendix_knowledge_tulu}).
+The last column of Table~\ref{table:causal_tracing_llama} shows the Llama-3.1-8B results, and the last column of Table~\ref{table:causal_tracing_mistral} in Appendix~\ref{section:appendix_knowledge_quantitative} shows the Mistral-7B results.
+Both verify our previous conclusions.

+\textbf{Verification on larger models and other tracing settings} To verify the generalizability of our conclusion, we conduct experiments on a larger model, Llama-2-13B, with results shown in Appendix~\ref{section:llama2}.
+We also do experiments following the causal tracing setting as in~\cite{meng2022locating}, which asks the LLM to output the object given a subject instead of to output true or false given a subject-object pair.
+We use the latter in our main experiments because it allows location analysis for the object as well, and it works better with more datasets (details are explained in Appendix~\ref{section:appendix_knowledge_quantitative}).
+The results of all these experiments also verify our conclusions.